Our Team

 I am a compassionate and non-judgmental art therapist with a background in education and learning diversity (supporting the mental and emotional well-being of neurodivergent adolescents).
 I have a strong interest in working alongside children and young people, parents and carers of children with disabilities, older adults, and individuals impacted by trauma, grief, and family violence.

-For the past ten years I have been an active member of the West Heidelberg artistic community and am deeply committed to making art therapy accessible to everyone, within feminist and social justice lenses.
-I value the power of creating alongside others and the sense of belonging that art-making can foster.
+For the past ten years I have been an active member of the West Heidelberg artistic community and, viewing my work through feminist and social justice lenses, am deeply committed to making art therapy accessible to everyone, I value the power of creating alongside others and the sense of belonging that art-making can foster.
 My experiences working in schools overseas have further shaped my practice, strengthening my respect for the diverse needs, values, and cultural contexts people bring to therapy.

 I hold a Master of Art Therapy from La Trobe University and am registered as a mental health professional with ANZACATA and ACA.
-I use a person-centred, trauma-informed framework, drawing on neuroscience, psychodynamic theory, and narrative approaches.
-I strongly believe that you are the expert in your own life and that my role is to accompany you on your journey towards personal insight.
-Through the creative process, you can develop a deeper understanding of yourself, discover and activate inner resources and live a more fulfilling and purposeful life.
+I use a person-centred, trauma-informed framework, drawing on neuroscience, psychodynamic theory, and strengths-based narrative approaches.
+I believe that you are the expert in your own life and that my role is to accompany you on your journey towards personal insight.
+Through the creative process, you can develop a deeper understanding of yourself, discover and activate inner resources, enhance your relationships with others and live a more fulfilling and purposeful life.

 Feel free to contact me with any questions or to book an appointment.